zarf-dev/proposals/0048-schema-update-process/README.md

 The downside of this approach is that each API version has sub-structs for each item.
 For instance, each schema will have its own version of the [ZarfComponentActions](https://github.com/zarf-dev/zarf/blob/a26516131a5df8dd2ddc93ec1f2e59bd959c971d/src/api/v1alpha1/component.go#L246) and all of the sub-structs underneath this sub-struct.
 The interface would return an internal type that the concrete types would need to convert their data to.

-Another issue is that each function that accepts a sub-struct of the Zarf schema, would need to accept the larger interface, even if only a small part of the schema is required.
-Additionally, because there are items that are not common across schemas there would need to be type checks for certain schema versions.
+Another issue is that each function that accepts a sub-struct of the Zarf schema would need to accept the larger interface, even if only a small part of the schema is required.
+Additionally, because there are items that are not common across schemas, there would need to be type checks for certain schema versions.
 This would get more complex to maintain as more schema versions are added.

 ### Automatically generating conversion functions